ZNF337: Gene

 There are no commonly associated or known aliases beyond Zinc Finger 337, however, some potential ones could include LOC26152.
 Its locus is found on chromosome 20, positioned 11.21 (20p11.21).
 Base coordinates are on the negative (minus) strand.
 There are 6 exons in total.
 The span of the ZNF337 gene (the start of transcription to the polyA site in base-pairs) is 4,237 base pairs (mRNA).

 Transcripts

 The ZNF337 gene contains two transcript variants (both encode the same protein); variant 1 represents the longer transcript (751 aa) while variant 2 differs in the 5’ UTR.
 There are also three isoforms (X1, X2, and X3).
 These isoforms represent one of many splice variants of the gene (while the transcript is an expressed sequence).

 Proteins

 ZNF337 has a predicted molecular weight of about 86.9 kdal and a predicted isoelectric point of 9.74 pI.
-It is important to note that these are predictions as post translational modifications could affect these values.
+These are predictions, as post translational modifications could affect these values.
 As suggested by the protein's name, there are several zinc fingers.
 There are no high scoring hydrophobic or transmembrane segments/regions and has no positive or negative charge clusters.